KGP/X99-EFI-Folder-Distributions/README.md

 to

-# FakeCPUID (Haswell-E):not required, natively suported
+# FakeCPUID (Haswell-E): empty, not required, natively suported

 in config.plist - Section "Kernel and Kext Patches" of Clover Configurator.